After an IP reconciliation policy discovers addresses and networks, you can reconcile IP addresses.

 - Mismatched IP addresses are updated with the information from the most recent discovery operation, overwriting the mismatched data in Address Manager.
 The only exception to this rule is if an IP address discovered on the network has a different DNS host name from the host name listed in Address Manager.
 In this situation, Address Manager creates a new host record for the IP address, resulting in multiple host records for the IP address.

 Address Manager may not be able to reconcile an address for one of the following reasons:

-- There is a conflict between the size of the physical network and the size of the equivalent IP network object in Address Manager.
+- There's a conflict between the size of the physical network and the size of the equivalent IP network object in Address Manager.

-- The IP state between two discovery sessions does not match.
+- The IP state between two discovery sessions doesn't match.
 For example, an earlier discovery session reported the address as Static; before the next discovery session, another user changes its state to Reserved.